SHOKAITEI!

 29 August 1944:

 N of Celebes.
-At 0225, LtCdr Arthur E. Krapf's USS JACK (SS-259) makes a radar-assisted surface attack on the convoy.
+At 0225, LtCdr Arthur E. Krapf's (USNA ’34) USS JACK (SS-259) makes a radar-assisted surface attack on the convoy.
 Krapf torpedoes and sinks MEXICO MARU at 02-15N, 122-29E.
-She takes down 847 men of the almost 4,300 troops and crew she was carrying and a cargo of food, munitions, oil and gasoline in barrels.
+She takes down 847 men of the almost 4,300 troops including 4,041 Communications Troops of the Army’s 26th Regiment, and crew she was carrying and 1,600-tons of rice, 1,000 cans filled with heavy oil or concentrated sulphuric acid, 103 cans filled with gasoline, 200-tons of coal, 8-tons of yellow gunpowder, 1,000-tons of clothing and 19 motor vehicles.
+CH-31 rescues 760 men, CH-46 935 men and PB-105 1609 men, a total of 3304 survivors.

 At about 0400, Krapf makes another surface attack on the convoy.
 He fires nine torpedoes by radar bearings of which three hit and sink minesweeper W-28 at 02-15N, 123-29E.
-No counterattacks are made and JACK safely departs the scene.
+No counterattacks are made and USS JACK safely departs the scene.

 8 October 1944: